bmorton/deployster/README.md

 * **Automatic environment configuration** - As we're currently reusing the same unit file for all services, environment variables can't be passed to containers at boot, so containers need to use something like [etcd], [consul], or [confd][confd] to bootstrap themselves at launch.

+#### Task limitations

+Tasks are limited to 10 minutes of running time, after which they will be forcefully removed.
+If the task is killed, it will have an exit code of 124.
+In the future, this timeout may be configurable per task to override the default timeout.

 ### Getting started

 After the above requirements are fulfilled, you can launch Deployster with Fleet.